% curl -Lv https://JENKINS_URL/login 2>&1 | grep -i 'x-ssh-endpoint' < X-SSH-Endpoint: localhost:53801 %

 While the SSH-based CLI is fast and covers most needs, there may be situations where the CLI client distributed with Jenkins is a better fit.
 For example, the default transport for the CLI client is HTTP which means no additional ports need to be opened in a firewall for its use.

-The CLI client can be downloaded directly from a Jenkins master at the URL
+The CLI client can be downloaded directly from a Jenkins controller at the URL

 /jnlpJars/jenkins-cli.jar, in effect